Create your first policy

 Section titled “2.
 Fill in the required fields”At minimum, you need:

 - Title — a short, specific name.
-If you leave it blank, InPolicy will auto-extract a title from the first sentence of the body when you save.
+If you leave it blank, InPolicy will auto-extract the first sentence of the body (truncated to 80 characters) when you save.

 - Body — the policy text itself.
 Minimum 10 characters.
 The editor is rich text (bold, italic, headings, lists, blockquotes, links) — not Markdown.
 Paste from Google Docs or Word and formatting is preserved.